2017 Property Tax Notices are expected to be mailed out the last week in May!

 Contact the municipal office at 250-392-2311 if you don't receive yours.

-2016 Residential Utility Services are now being billed on 2016 Property Tax Notices
+Residential Utility Services are now billed on Property Tax Notices.

-The City of Williams lake advises that residential billing for water and sewer utility services has changed.
-Residential utility services will now be billed on the annual property tax notice.
-This change will save our customers and staff the time and expense of paying and processing up to 10,000 transactions a year.
+Residential billing for water, sewer utility and landfill services will be billed on the annual property tax notice.
+This will save our customers and staff the time and expense of paying and processing up to 10,000 transactions a year.

 Non-residential customers are metered for water use and will still be billed on a bi-monthly basis.

-If you are not part of a property tax payment plan with a bank, you may with to consider signing up with the City for a property tax pre-authorized payment plan.
-These payment plans help to spread the cost of property taxes and utility services over 12 months.
+Property owners may consider signing up with the City for a property tax pre-authorised payment plan.
+The payment plan helps to spread the cost of property taxes and utility services over 12 months.

 ▪Treasury and Financial Services